 The Most Common Topical Medications For Acne

-Do Certain Foods Give Rise To Acne Formation?
+Do Certain Foods Give Rise to Acne Formation?

-- Changes in the diet have been recommended to avoid the recurrence of acne.
-Some health care experts recommend avoiding certain foods including, spicy foods, chocolates, junk foods, and cola beverages.
+Changes in the diet have been recommended to avoid the recurrence of acne.
+Some healthcare experts recommend avoiding certain foods, including spicy foods, chocolates, junk foods, and cola beverages.
 Some studies also found that a high protein-low glycaemic diet lowered the risk of acne lesions.
 If the patients are treated with spironolactone, levels of electrolytes should be measured regularly.

-- Majorly, hormonal changes in the body drive acne.
+Majorly, hormonal changes in the body drive acne.
 There is evidence that whey protein, skim milk, and diets high in sugar may cause acne breakouts, although more research is needed to claim the evidence.
-Eating a well-balanced diet with plenty of colorful fruits and green leafy vegetables, especially those rich in vitamin C and beta carotene, helps reduce inflammation.
+Eating a well-balanced diet with plenty of colourful fruits and green leafy vegetables, especially those rich in vitamin C and beta carotene, helps reduce inflammation.
 Some reports claim that eating fish can help.

-Can Acne Leaves Scars?
+Can Acne Leave Scars?

 In some cases, acne results in scarring.
-It happens when the acne-causing bacteria penetrate the skin and damages the deepest skin’s surface.
+It happens when acne-causing bacteria penetrate the skin and damage the deepest skin's surface.
 Inflammation makes the acne pores swell and red in appearance.
 Scarring can be a source of anxiety, which is quite normal.
 But before it can be treated, your dermatologist will evaluate what type of acne caused the scars.
 Several treatment options for permanent scarring include chemical peels, laser resurfacing, dermabrasion, micro-needling, and surgery to reduce scars.

 Can Acne Be Prevented?